 Activities, Meals and Accommodations Fee – U.S. $2,700 or $4,300

 The student activities, meals, and accommodations fee will be $2,700 for a double (shared) room and $4,300 for a single person accommodation.
-In addition to the hotel room, this fee will also cover the cost of breakfast each day, lunches on class days at the Law Faculty, seminar refreshments, the welcome and farewell dinners held at Geneva restaurants, and a special boat cruise on Lake Geneva.
+In addition to the hotel room, this fee will also cover the cost of breakfast each day, lunches on class days at the Law Faculty, refreshments, the welcome dinner held at a Geneva restaurant, and a farewell boat cruise on Lake Geneva.
 The fee will also provide a public transportation "pass" to enable students freely to use trams and buses in Geneva.
 Participants who wish to bring along an accompanying person should make such reservations in consultation with Ms. Tonya Jacobs.
 Students are expected to live at the hotel unless they meet one or more of the criteria for non-resident status (see below under "Non-Resident's Fee").
 Such students should consult Ms. Jacobs and submit their requests to live elsewhere in writing along with their applications.

 Non-Resident's Fee - U.S. $500